 - And then enter your credit card information.

 All done. 👍

-You can also go to your Business Portal and update the information there.
+You can also go to your Admin Portal and update the information there.
 Up to you.

 Note that whoever puts in the payment method automatically becomes the billing contact for your site.

 If you're paying annually, you'll be charged on the same date every year.

 If you're paying monthly, you'll be charged every month on the same date as the date you started paying.
 If you first signed up on April 20th, you'll be charged next on May 20th, then June 20th, and so on.

 Sharp-eyed readers may be wondering: What if I make my first payment on March 31st?
 What happens in April?
 There is no April 31st!
 Great question.
 You'll just be charged on the last day of April, and of any other months that have fewer than 31 days.

 For most plans, it works like this: Every month, on the day you're billed, Quip takes a quick look at how many active users you have and then adjusts your bill accordingly.